広島市立大学 Conflict and Security LawⅠ

 This course is officilally recognised as Hiroshima-Nagasaki Peace Study Course.

-This course aims to enhance the students' research capability especailly to draft an academic research note.
-Therefore the submission of a research note at the end of this academic year,which should be between 3,000 and 5,000 words including footnotes etc., is mandatory.
+This course aims to enhance the students' research capacity especailly to draft an academic research note.
+Therefore the submission of a progressive report in the form of a draft research note is mandatory at the end of the 1st semester.

-A good command of English to understand the issues related to Conflict and Security law is prerequisite.
-This course is composed of 2 parts and the students are thus obliged to attend both of them.
+A good command of English to understand the issues related to Conflict and Security Law is prerequisite.
+This course is composed of 2 parts and students are thus obliged to attend both of them.

-- After the stocktaking of the progress in the 1st semester for Conflict and Security Law, this course covers, inter alia,the following issues (chapters11-19):
+- After the general introduction for Conflict and Security Law, this course covers, inter alia, following issues (chapters 1-10):

-- Discussions to facilitate drafting a research note.
+- Discussions to facilitate the planning of the research note’s structure.

 - On-site visit to the war memorial site such as A-bomb dome and listening to the Hibakusha testimony.

-- Presentation of the research note (in the final class of the 2nd semester)
+- Presentation of the progressive report (in the final class of the 1st semester)

-Assessment is based on the quality of the submitted research note and its oral presentation.
+Assessment is based on the oral presentation of the progressive report (interim draft research note).